UTKARSHxSEKIRO/Crypt-Chat/README.md

 # Crypt Chat
- A secure chating app that works on local network and WebSockets
+ A secure chating app that works on local network and Zgrok